 TOPS Accessibility Features

-All short and feature films are open captioned, unless specifically noted.
+All short and feature films with dialogue are screened with open captions, unless specifically noted.
 At this time, we cannot provide ASL interpretation for opening remarks and announcements, or attendant care.
 Pertinent information about the film programme (including content advisories) will appear on screen before showtime, and detailed aloud during the programmer’s introduction.
-In 2023, select screenings also featured optional audio description for individuals to listen to through their own earpieces and devices (details and films can be found at topictureshow.com/audio).
+In 2026, select screenings will also feature optional audio description (details to be announced at topictureshow.com/audio ahead of the festival season).

 All events are held outdoors and are free and open to the public (we solicit and welcome donations).
 All current TOPS venues offer well-lit entrances from street access, ensuring that audiences feel safe arriving and leaving our venues (though please remember that the parks become quiet shortly after the screenings conclude).

-Patrons are asked to bring their own blankets and chairs, and all seating is first-come, first-served.
+Patrons are asked to bring their own blankets and chairs, and seating is in the grass on a first-come, first-served basis.
+A limited number of chairs are set up for patrons needing seating, but please note that TOPS events are attended beyond capacity and all seating reaches capacity long before showtime.
 All venues accommodate mobility devices and strollers.
-Attendees should respect each other’s personal space, demarcated by their own personal blankets.
 We count on our community members to be kind and attentive to one another.

 Food and snacks are available for purchase at the TOPS tent and from partnered food vendors.
-Bottled water is not sold at screening events where water fountains are available, and all patrons are encouraged to bring refillable water bottles (most parks have water fountains and/or refilling stations).
+Bottled water is sold at all screening events but all patrons are encouraged to bring refillable water bottles (most parks have water fountains and/or refilling stations).
 Information on the types of food available from vendors can be found on each screening’s Instagram post on the day of the screening.

 We are committed to training all staff and volunteers in accessible customer service, other Ontario’s accessibility standards and aspects of the Ontario Human Rights Code that relate to persons with disabilities.